TeamDLinkageGraphers/ISO_Linkage_Graphers/README_UPDATED.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See [LICENSE](LICENSE) for details.

 ---